 Digital integration is key

-The products and solutions in the Smart Integrated Energy category vividly demonstrate the complexity of one of the key challenges in the transition to a climate-neutral energy future.
-For the energy transition to succeed, electricity from renewable sources must be integrated intelligently across various locations and grid levels, ensuring a comprehensive approach that supports the evolving energy system.
+The products and solutions in the Smart Integrated Energy category highlight the complexity of a key challenge in the transition to a climate-neutral energy future.
+To succeed, electricity from renewable sources must be intelligently integrated across various locations and grid levels, supporting a comprehensive approach that aligns with the evolving energy system.

 The smarter E 2025: Energy management systems a „must have“